aidenlab/BEAR/README.md

 # Bioinformatics Evaluation of Assembly and Resequencing (BEAR) Pipeline BaseSpace Native App

+# Overview
 The [Bioinformatics Evaluation of Assembly and Resequencing](https://www.biorxiv.org/content/10.1101/2020.04.25.061499v1) (BEAR) pipeline is for the analysis of   targeted pathogen sequencing using POLAR.
-The pipeline was packaged into an Illumina Native BaseSpace App.
-This repository contains all the necisary files needed to create the BaseSpace App.
+The pipeline was packaged into an [Illumina Native App in BaseSpace](https://developer.basespace.illumina.com/docs/content/documentation/native-apps/native-app-overview#BaseSpaceNativeAppEngineOverview).
+This repository contains all the necessary files needed to create the app.

 ---

 # Repository Manifest